davidedc/devart-template/project_summary.md

 ## Description
 The primary aim is to have fun.
 Fun making something and fun playing with the result.
-In terms of pushing boundaries we are setting out to make a device from a $25 Raspberry Pi computer that can compete with a VJ's mac.
+In terms of pushing boundaries we are setting out to make a device from a $25 Raspberry Pi computer that can compete with far more expensive VJ-grade laptops.
 Hopefully using a large number of networked cheap computers will produce something beyond the scope of a single expensive one...